fingerpich/jalali-angular-datepicker/README.md

 [![Package Quality](http://npm.packagequality.com/shield/ng2-jalali-date-picker.svg)](http://packagequality.com/#?package=ng2-jalali-date-picker)

 # Jalali Date Picker
-This is a configurable jalali date-picker build for Angular2 applications and uses MomentJS as its dependency.
+This is a configurable jalali date-picker build for Angular (2 or more) applications and uses MomentJS as its dependency.
 [DEMO](https://fingerpich.github.io/jalali-angular-datepicker/)

 ## Installation:
 1. Download from npm:
 `npm install ng2-jalali-date-picker --save`
-2. import the `DpDatePickerModule` module:
+2. import the `DpDatePickerModule` module in typescript (.ts) or es6 files like below:
  `import {DpDatePickerModule} from 'ng2-jalali-date-picker';`
 3. Add `DpDatePickerModule` to your module imports:
 ```ts